To Search MarvWalker.com Go To Google.com and type site: marvwalker.com followed by the subject you are searching for in the box.

 Many horse owners are concerned about their horses pinning their ears at various times and often ask me what to do about it.

 For many years we had a Morgan stallion who pinned his ears when approached in his stall and we were not the least bit concerned about it.
-He was the nicest, most pleasant stallion I'd ever been around in a half century of horses.
+He was the nicest, most pleasant stallion I'd ever been around in over a half century of horses.
 I used to tell people he was the most dangerous stallion in the world because you forgot he was one.
 He was extremely mannerly, patient and easy going.
 He never exhibited the slightest sign of displeasure.

 He just pinned his ears when approached in his stall.
 It was just his thing.

 Some years ago at a clinic I had a horse who would pin his ears, open his mouth and snake his head at you when you looked in his direction.
 Going in the stall with him was like walking a tight rope, one misstep and he would have you.